shirsi/portfolio/README.md

 # Portfolio

-## Software Development portfolio created with ReactJS
+## Portfolio built using ReactJS and React Bootstrap